GrantSeltzer/Manhattan/README.md

 `--name` (`-n`) specifies the name of the output file.
 The default is the current timestamp in the current directory.

+`--name-force` is the same as `--name` except it will overwrite an existing file if it's specified

 ### Library

 Simply run `go get github.com/grantseltzer/manhattan/ociseccompgen` and import it in your go project.

 Documentation for use as a library coming soon.

 ## Example usages: